robss2020/rmdryrun/README.md

 	  Would NOT remove directory dir1/dir2 (use -r to remove recursively)
 ```

-If you like what you can see you can then go up in your history (up arrow) remove the word "dryrun" from the end of the command and add -f to remove confirmations and run the rm command directly.
+If you like what you can see you can then go up in your history (up arrow) remove the word "`dryrun`" from the end of the command and add `-f` to remove confirmations and run the `rm` command directly.
 The same files should be deleted.

-Plase let me know of any corner cases or cases in which rm deletes different files from rmdryrun: rviragh+rmdryrun@gmail.com
+Plase let me know of any cases in which `rm` deletes different files from what `rmdryrun` previewed: `rviragh+rmdryrun@gmail.com`

 ## LICENSE